IEEE PES 2019 Elections

 - Received the IEEE PES Outstanding Power Engineering Educator Award (2009).

-- Received the IEEE PES Singapore Section Outstanding Volunteer Award (2013).
+- Received the IEEE Singapore Section Outstanding Volunteer Award (2013).

 - IEEE PES Distinguished Lecturer.